ahoxus/ahoxus.github.io/cregox/stories.md

 the end of the day. death for the day.

-but this time it was different. not completely unique, just different from most. and aligned with a happy event.
+but this time it was different.

 in life, he now moves away from her once again. she agrees to increase their distance. she needs to work. to figure out her life. distance helps with these.